Archi831/TUKE-studies/HOP/task6/README.md

 ### Simulated Annealing
 A trajectory-based method inspired by thermodynamics.

+- **Initialization**: Generates 100 random topological sorts and selects the best one as the starting point to overcome initialization bias.
 - **Strategy**: Starts with a valid schedule and iteratively makes small perturbations (swapping two random tasks).
 - **Cooling Schedule**: Uses a geometric cooling schedule (`temp *= cooling_rate`) to gradually reduce the probability of accepting worse solutions.
 - **Acceptance Probability**: Worse solutions are accepted with probability $P = e^{-\Delta / T}$, allowing the algorithm to escape local optima.